Preparing CentOS Server for Neutron

 Prepare Your Linux/KVM Physical Servers for Neutron

-The following image represents three hypervisors connected in a Managed OpenStack Neutron network.
+The following image (Figure 1) represents three hypervisors connected in a Managed OpenStack Neutron network.

 In order to run a Managed OpenStack Neutron network, each of your physical hypervisors and the Neutron network nodes must be prepared with following steps.